janosver/DBDelete/README.md

 # DBDelete

-DBDelete is a small application which can delete <x> hour old files from your Dropbox account.
+DBDelete is a small application which can delete files which are older than 24 hours from your Dropbox account.
 I have a security camera which uploads automatically the recordings.
 I created this utility to make sure my Dropbox account does not run out of space.

 ## Installation